 The financial reporting is designed to follow the applicable laws and regulatory frameworks such as IFRS.
 Reporting is entered into a group-wide electronic consolidated reporting system.
-As guidance for this reporting, Ratos has prepared a reporting manual intended for the companies that provides clear instructions and a number of other supporting instructions and documents.
+As support to the companies for this reporting, Ratos has a number of supporting instructions and documents.
 The companies' accounting and finance functions are invited once a year to seminars organised by Ratos which mainly examine year-end reporting, other financial information and other reporting to Ratos, but also pending accounting changes and other relevant and topical issues.